Jiehua: “Peach Garden” 《桃源图》and “Shanshui Courtyard Strip Screen” 《山水庭院条屏》by Yuan Yao 袁耀

-Yuan Yao, a contributor to jiehua painting during the Qing dynasty, remained shrouded in obscurity for a prolonged period because historical records often erroneously conflated his name with Yuan Jiang, a fellow artist.
-During the Qing dynasty painters based in Yangzhou, Yuan Yao became known for his landscape art, and depiction of birds and flowers.
-The first documented mention of Yuan Yao’s name is in 画人补遗, dating back to the Qianlong period.
-Yuan Yao shared familial ties with Yuan Jiang, raising speculation among scholars about their precise relationship, possibly that of uncle and nephew or even father and son.
-Regardless, Yuan Yao’s works display jiehua influences from Yuan Jiang, such as linear perspective, shading, and spatial awareness of architectural elements in pieces such as Peach Garden and the Shanshui Courtyard Strip Screen.
-These architectural elements established Yuan Yao’s as an jiehua’s artist with genre-defining techniques of great detaill.
+Yuan Yao was a jiehua painting during the Qing dynasty, who became known for his landscape art and depiction of birds and flowers.
+He remained in obscurity because records often erroneously conflated his name with Yuan Jiang, a fellow artist.
+He was also related Yuan Jiang, raising speculation among scholars about their precise relationship - potentially uncle and nephew or father and son.
+The first documentation of Yao’s name is in 画人补遗, dating to the Qianlong period.
+His works are known for linear perspective, shading, and spatial awareness of architectural elements in pieces.
+Peach Garden and the Shanshui Courtyard Strip Screen demonstrate these architectural elements.